 Even the simplicity and constant forward momentum of a long walk can have immense transformative power.
-The camino teaches us – by example – that basic truth that every little step, however hard, provided it is in the right general direction, will eventually get you there.
+The camino teaches us – by example – that basic truth that every step, no matter how small, no matter how hard, provided it is in the right general direction, will eventually get you there.
 You just have to keep moving, not necessarily quickly, though the way ahead will have ups and downs and not always follow a straight line.

 Maybe it is.
 Maybe it is a gradual thing, maybe it doesn’t and can’t change everything for good.
 Maybe we are simply not able to change overnight or in the space of a week or month.
 But as far as escapism goes, this bubble of kindness, understanding, openness, camaraderie and self-discovery is better than any TV show.
 It can build people up and tear prejudice down in the gentlest of ways, and give us a glimpse of who we are, who we can be, an insight into others, which can be as real and revealing as any therapy.

 Right now I am having a bad case of the Postponed Camino Blues, and my trusty Stella, my fellow Escapist, is still in the front room, waiting.
 Oh we’ll go on other walks and short adventures locally, but it won’t be the same.
 For now I have to find some other way to practice positive escapism until I can hit the open road again and just walk.